 - MD3016 Human Physiology for Practitioner Paramedics (10 credits)

 - MD3018 Pharmacology for Practitioner Paramedics (5 credits)

 - MD3019 Crime Scene and Forensic Responsibilities (5 credits)

 - MD4010 Research in Paramedic Practice I (10 credits)

 - MD4011 Remote Emergency Care for Paramedics (10 credits)

 - MD4012 Understanding Clinical Practice (10 credits)

 - MD4014 Research in Paramedic Practice II (25 credits)

-You will be required to attend the University for a number of practical workshops and clinical days in order to complete some components in person such as the anatomy FLAME lab, remote care element and clinical placement in an Emergency Department.
+You will be required to attend the University for a number of clinical days in order to complete some components in person such as the remote care element and clinical placement in an Emergency Department.

 You will be informed by your co-ordinator of the dates after you have been awarded a place on the course.